-Study finds missed opportunities for underage alcohol screeningFebruary 5th, 2013 in Pediatrics /
+Study finds missed opportunities for underage alcohol screeningFebruary 5, 2013 in Medicine & Health / Pediatrics

 Physicians often fail to ask high school-aged patients about alcohol use and to advise young people to reduce or stop drinking, according to a study led by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), part of the National Institutes of Health.